 2. Runaway Ride

 You may not always get the top picks for parking and if you find yourself parking on an incline, there are risks to be aware of.
 Trailers will roll down hills and inclines.
-The momentum they build-up can cause damage should it hit anything along the way.
+The momentum they build-up can cause damage should they hit anything along the way.
 To avoid this, make sure you put chocks on the wheels.
 Many think the brakes alone will keep the RV in place, but the weight and incline will get it rolling.
 So be prepared, and have chocks in the rig anytime you hit the road.

 3. Towing Errors

 Every trailer should come equipped with something called a breakaway cord or cable.
 It is a quick disconnect cord.
 One end of this is connected to a switch on the trailer brakes and the other end gets connected to your tow vehicle.
 Like most people, you probably connect the cable to the hitch receiver where the chains are attached but the receiver will render the breakaway cable useless.
-Instead of attaching to the hitch receiver, you should connect it directly to the truck somewhere.
+Instead of attaching it to the hitch receiver, you should connect it directly to the truck somewhere.
 Be aware that it doesn’t take much force to pull the pinout, so be prepared to reinforce the point of connection to ensure the connection is secure.